Power Grid Corporation of India Ltd (NSE: POWERGRID) Q3 2026 Earnings Call dated Feb. 02, 2026

 Namit Arora

 Thank you very much, sir.
-All the best to you and the Entire team.
+And all the best to you and the entire team.
 Thank you.

 R. K. Tyagi